AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/create-a-webhook.md

    * **URL**: Enter the URL you use in your request to the web service.
 To insert a token, such as the person's email address (**`{{lead.Email Address}}`**), in your request, click **Insert Token**.

-   * **Template**: If you wish to transmit information in the body of the POST, enter the template.
-Use any data format that supports HTTP POST, including XML, JSON, or SOAP.
+   * **Template**: If you wish to transmit information in the body of the request, enter via the payload template.
+Templates permitted for the following request types: POST, DELETE, PATCH, or PUT.
+You may use data formats such as JSON or XML.
 To insert a token in your template, click **Insert Token**.

    * **Request Token Encoding**: If the token values include special characters (such as an ampersand, '&'), indicate the format of your request (**JSON** or **Form/Url**).